TommySpecs/LychParlour-photography/testing.md

 ### WAVE

-As accessibility was one of my main focuses for this website I also used WAVE testing.
+As accessibility was one of my main focuses for this website I used WAVE testing.
 WAVE is a suite of evaluation tools that helps authors make their web content more accessible to individuals with disabilities.

 ##### Index